cs401-fall2022/lesson14-Daniel-Cornell/README.md

 # TypeScript Website

-This is my TypeScript intriduction website as well as an example of using typescript for Lab 6-8.
+This is my TypeScript introduction website as well as an example of using typescript for Lab 6-8.